carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 ### Special cases

-If a complaint is raised against a member of the conduct team or Carbon leads, they will be excluded from conduct discussion or decisions, including appeals.
+If a complaint is raised against a member of the conduct team or Carbon leads, they will be excluded from conduct discussion and decisions, including appeals.
 They will only be included as needed for an involved party, such as to get their perspective or to notify them of decisions.
 Such complaints may lead to a member's responsibilities being revoked.